PhoenixTales/phoenix-docs/lore/gods.md

 In course of this, the traditional aspects of *Innos*, of fire, law and war, have become the prevailing attributes in the general understanding of the god, while the aspects of *Ra* have experienced a decline.
 Among scholars who learned the older language, the old name *Ra* is still in use (as in the example of the royal judge in the Comic), but most often used interchangeably with *Innos*.
 A simple solution by which we do not have to explain the speech of the judge in the Comic as any mistake.

 But while the Cult of Myrtana identifies *Innos* with *Ra*, some heretical movements refuse this identification; similar to the gnostics they see *Innos*, as worshipped in the cult of the three gods, as a malevolent lesser god and demiurg in difference to the divine Absolute.

-## Cult of Three Gods

-With the founding of the empire, Rhobar I. attempted to reconcile the disputes of the priests by the proclamation of the faith in the three gods.
-There are other cults in the kingdom.
-But since Rhobar I. the *Cult of the Three Gods* is "states religion".

 <style>